-CIC, an ACT alliance Member in Cuba is responding to the emergency and had identify Shelter, WASH, Food Security, early recovery and livelihood as priority sectors, and are targeting in the response 20,000 households.
+The Cuban Council of Churches (CIC), an ACT Alliance Member in Cuba is responding to the emergency and had identified Shelter, WASH, Food Security, early recovery and livelihood as priority sectors, and are targeting in the response 20,000 households.